North American railroad signals: Signal types

-Other types of signals can include Train Order signals, manual block signals or signals governing special safety appliances such as slide fences, non-interlocked sidings, road crossings, etc. These are much less common than the three standard types.
+Other types of signals include train order signals, manual block signals or signals governing special safety appliances such as slide fences, non-interlocked sidings, road crossings, etc. These are much less common than the three standard types.

 Layout

 North American signals generally follow a common layout.
 A high signal consists of one to three heads mounted roughly in a vertical stack, each head capable of displaying one to four different aspects.
 Automatic signals are identified with a number plate whereas absolute signals are not.
 The signal's aspect is based on a combination of the aspects each individual head displays.
-Where a signal has multiple heads, aspects are read from top to bottom and are described as "X over Y over Z."
+Where a signal has multiple heads, aspects are read from top to bottom and are described as "X over Y over Z".

-Dwarf signals are smaller signals used in low speed or restricted clearance areas.
+Dwarf signals are smaller signals used in low-speed or restricted-clearance areas.
 Most signaling aspect systems have a parallel set of aspects for use with dwarf signals that differ from aspects used in high signals.
 Dwarf signals may have multiple heads just like a high signal, but sometimes dwarf signals use so-called "virtual heads" to save on space and cost.
 This is where a dwarf signal displays multiple lamps on what would ordinarily be a single signal head creating the effect of multiple signal heads.
-For example, a stack of dwarf lamps in the order Yellow/Red/Green can display plain Yellow, Red and Green as well as Yellow over Green and Red over Green.
+For example, a stack of dwarf lamps in the order yellow, red, green can display plain yellow, red and green as well as yellow over green and red over green.

 Behind the signal head is placed a dark backing or target, which helps improve signal visibility in bright ambient lighting.
 Target designs vary, but are usually round or oval, depending on the layout of the signal lamps.
 For each type of signal there are usually a range of target dimensions that can be chosen by the individual railroad company.
 As dwarf signals are not designed to be seen from long distances, they are not generally equipped with targets.